 For your first flights climb to a moderate altitude and get comfortable with the aircraft while the battery is fresh.
-Get a feel for the aircraft's low speed performance at a safe altitude (approximately 100 feet or more) before being required to make your first landing attempt.
+Get a feel for the aircraft's low speed performance with the flaps up and down at a safe altitude (approximately 100 feet or more) before being required to make your first landing attempt.
 Land the aircraft when the timer expires.
 If at any time the motor power reduces, land the aircraft immediately to recharge the flight battery.
 See the Low Voltage Cutoff (LVC) section for more details on maximizing battery health and run time.